arriopolis/Fourier-Transform-Symmetric-Group/README.md

 # Fourier Transform of the Symmetric Group

-This repository contains a very basic program that calculates a Fourier Transform of the Symmetric Group, based on Young-Yamanuchi's representations.
+This repository contains a very basic program that calculates a Fourier Transform of the Symmetric Group, based on Young-Yamanouchi's representations.

 One can run the program as follows: